 Avoid buying stolen cars – It can be quite a harsh scenario if you’re arrested with a stolen car of this calibre.
 It’s one of the reasons why I’m showing you how to avoid buying a stolen car in Nigeria.
 However, getting caught with a stolen foreign car doesn’t happen often.
 This is because the car has crossed its mother base.
 But this doesn’t immune you as the buyer from being dealt with when caught.

-On the other hand, I do not recommend driving round a foreign car, if its source isn’t genuine.
+On the other hand, I do not recommend driving around in a foreign car, if its source isn’t genuine.

 Let’s see the things I do to avoid buying stolen cars in Nigeria.
 You’re free to do the same thing because stolen cars aren’t problem-free.